-You can sense what living with dementia is really like in the Virtual Dementia Tour.
-Could it help architects to create appropriate designs?
+Sight loss, hearing loss, agitation and frustration - you can sense what living with dementia is like in the Virtual Dementia Tour.
+It could help architects to create appropriate designs

 What: Virtual Dementia Tour

 Where: Mobile unit touring the UK

 Within a few minutes, I feel like giving up, just sitting out the rest of the experience no matter how long it takes.
 I’m in the back of a van in the car park of a specialist nursing home for patients with dementia testing the new mobile Virtual Dementia Tour (VDT), an interactive, immersive experience touring the UK for the first time that uses props to simulate what it is like to live with mid-level dementia.

 But I’m not allowed to sit down.
 I’m told to sort out the socks on the bed by someone I can barely make out through the dark and the googles I’m wearing – these simulate loss of vision from macular degeneration and damage to peripheral vision.
 I can’t even see the bed.
 I can’t remember whether it was a man or a woman.
 I bend down to try to get a better view of the objects in the room and pat a few things while unconsciously subvocalising.
 Eventually I find some socks, but trying to make them match is impossible.
 Alongside the poor vision, gloves numb feeling in my hands, while my mind is confused by noises from the headphones and green and red lights moving across the room.
 My grip has gone, along with perception of distance, time and space, and I am bamboozled by periodic blasts of noise over the chatter in my ears.